maldil/software2.0-studytools/FPGrowth/README.md

 **INPUT** : You can use main_fp_growth.py to generate associate rules for multiple ML libraries and cascading library updates.

-   Use the output (.csv) of the [script](https://github.com/maldil/software2.0-studytools/blob/master/DetectingMLLibraries/main_library_detector.py) that contains all the ML libraries in each project.
+   Use the output (.csv) of the [script1](https://github.com/maldil/software2.0-studytools/blob/master/DetectingMLLibraries/main_library_detector.py) that contains all the ML libraries in each project. and [script2](https://github.com/maldil/software2.0-studytools/blob/master/MLLibraryUpdateAnalysis/main_req_file_analyser.py) that contain cascade library updates.

 **OUPUT** :